caocmai/Get-News-App/README.md

 ### Features
 * Home Screen - get news by category or search for news
 * News Sources Screen - get news by sources with ability to filter desired sources and sort by its category with animation
-* Headlines Screen - displays a list of headlines along with their images
+* Headlines Screen - displays a list of headlines along with their images with pagination
 * Webview Screen - renders the webpage of the headline

 ### App Screenshots